javdejong/nhk-pronunciation/README.md

 # nhk-pronunciation
 Anki2 Add-On to look-up the pronunciation of Japanese expressions.

-2.0 version updated to add support for parsing fields containing multiple words, whether they are inside sentences or separated by punctuation.
-Also adds bug fixes.
-See commits for list of changes.
+2.0 version updated to add support for parsing fields containing multiple/conjugated words, whether they are inside sentences/fragments or separated by punctuation/symbols, etc. Also adds optional expression field auto-correction to 原形 (citation/dictionary form); accent-dependent colorization to automate [this process](https://www.youtube.com/watch?v=cy7GvwI7uV8&t=4m10s); and bug fixes.
+See commits for full details.

 Installation:
 1. Make sure you have the [NHK accent plugin](https://ankiweb.net/shared/info/932119536) installed already.